mattrips/scratchPad/Protocol Conformance.md

 A type may be declared to conform to a protocol.
 For the declaration to be valid, the type must satisfy each of the protocol requirements of the protocol.
 A  protocol conformance is not expressly declared.

 If a type is declared to conform to a protocol, Swift determines the protocol conformance for the type-protocol pairing:  how the type satisfies the protocol requirements of the protocol.
-A protocol conformance defines, for all protocol requirements of a protocol,  which declaration of a property, method, initializer, subscript or typealias will be used by a type if a given protocol requirement is invoked, whether the invocation is directly on an instance of the type or through an existential container holding an instance of the type.
+A protocol conformance specifies for each protocol requirement of a protocol,  which declaration of a property, method, initializer, subscript or typealias will be used by a type if a given protocol requirement is invoked, whether the invocation is directly on an instance of the type or through an existential container holding an instance of the type.

 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.

 **The Nature of Protocol Conformance**